East of West: Plot

 Set in the dystopian 2064 United States, the series explores an alternate timeline where in the past, the Civil War never ended and an extended war continued until a comet hits present-day Kansas in 1908.
 The six warring parties met at Armistice-the site of the comet's impact-and made a truce.
-This resulted in the signing of the treaty forming "the Seven Nations of America": the Armistice, The Union, The Confederacy, the Kingdom of New Orleans, the Endless Nation, the Republic of Texas, and the People's Republic of America.
+This resulted in the signing of the treaty forming "the Seven Nations of America": the Armistice, The Union, The Confederacy, the Kingdom of New Orleans, the Endless Nation, the Republic of Texas, and the People's Republic of America (PRA).
 On the day of the treaty signing, Elijah Longstreet, a Confederate Army soldier under Stonewall Jackson, and Red Cloud, the chief of chiefs to the Native American tribes of the Endless Nation, simultaneously prophesied what would later become part of The Message.
 Both immediately collapsed and died after delivering their respective prophecies.

 In 1958, Chairman Mao Zedong of the PRA wrote the addendum to his Little Red Book; this addendum was the third piece of the prophecy meant to complete The Message, which foretold the Apocalypse.

 Since then, The Four Horsemen of the Apocalypse (Death, War, Famine, and Conquest) physically manifest and seeks to fulfill the prophecies.
 Believers of the Message periodically make pilgrimages to the Armistice, only to be slaughtered by the Horsemen on the way.
 Conquest decided to adopt one of the pilgrim's orphans, named him Ezra Orion, then raised and trained him to be the Keeper of the Message.
 A structure over Armistice was built to prevent any pilgrimages.
 Ezra became the first of "the Chosen", a group whose later members are Believers and high-ranking officials representing each Nation.
 The Chosen members are assigned to help bring about the Apocalypse.

 On their path to the Apocalypse, the Horsemen got derailed when Death falls in love with Xiaolian, a daughter of Mao V. In 2054, she and Death had a son together; this urges Death to abandon the Horsemen and their mission.
 However, this coupling was envisioned by the prophecy, with their son being interpreted as "the Beast of the Apocalypse".
 Hu, Xiaolian's sister and a member of the Chosen, betrays her sister to the remaining Horsemen.
 Xiaiolian's son was taken away, and she was kept prisoner by her father, who struck a deal with the three Horsemen to hide Xiaolian from Death.
 Death's son was kept in a secret facility, where Ezra began raising him to become the Beast.